shay1987/arcade/README.md

 ### Docker

 Docker is a key component in this project, providing containerization for the game.
 The game is encapsulated within a Docker container, ensuring portability, consistency, and easy deployment across different environments.

+### Docker Compose
+Docker Compose is utilized to define and run multi-container Docker applications.
+It allows for the configuration of all application's services (like the MySQL database, Login App, Arcade App, and Nginx proxy) in a single `docker-compose.yaml` file, simplifying their orchestration and local development setup.

 ### Minikube